Futurama: Voice actors

 Phil LaMarr voices Hermes Conrad, his son Dwight, Ethan Bubblegum Tate, and Reverend Preacherbot.
 Lauren Tom voices Amy Wong, and Tress MacNeille voices Mom and various other characters.
 Maurice LaMarche voices Kif Kroker and several supporting characters.
 LaMarche won the Emmy Award for Outstanding Voice-Over Performance in 2011 for his performances as Lrrr and Orson Welles in the episode "Lrrreconcilable Ndndifferences".
 David Herman voiced Scruffy and various supporting characters.
 During seasons 1–4, LaMarche is billed as supporting cast and Tom, LaMarr and Herman billed as guest stars, despite appearing in most episodes.
-LaMarche was promoted to main cast and Tom, LaMarr and Herman to supporting cast in Season 5, and promoted again to main cast in Season 6.
+LaMarche was promoted to main cast and Tom, LaMarr and Herman to supporting cast in season 5, and promoted again to main cast in season 6.

 In addition to the main cast, Frank Welker voiced Nibbler and Kath Soucie voiced Cubert and several supporting and minor characters.
 Like The Simpsons, many episodes of Futurama feature guest voices from a wide range of professions, including actors, entertainers, bands, musicians, and scientists.
 Many guest-stars voiced supporting characters, although many voiced themselves, usually as their own head preserved in a jar.
 Recurring guest stars included Tom Kenny, Dan Castellaneta (as the Robot Devil), Dawnn Lewis, Nicole St. John, Al Gore, Phil Hendrie, Coolio and George Takei, among others.
-Bumper Robinson used to be a cast member of the series (who played Hermes' son Dwight), but however left the series after season 4 which caused Phil LaMarr to take over the role afterwards.
+Bumper Robinson used to be a cast member of the series (who played Hermes' son Dwight), but left the series after season 4 which caused Phil LaMarr to take over the role afterwards.
 John Goodman was meant to reprise the role of Robot Santa after "Xmas Story" in future episodes but was unable to reprise the role due to scheduling problems.
 As a result, John DiMaggio took over that role starting with "A Tale of Two Santas".
 In that same episode, Dan Castellaneta was unable to reprise the Robot Devil due to his work on The Simpsons.
 Maurice LaMarche took over that role for that episode only as Castellaneta did reprise the role in future episodes.
 Following Coolio's death in 2022, David X. Cohen has revealed on TMZ that he recorded new dialogue for Kwanzaabot before his death in an upcoming episode, scheduled to be released in 2023.